BioSchemas/bioschemas.github.io/pages/_tutorials/community/idp.md

   }
 }
 ```
+You are encouraged to credit a publication for all protein annotations described in data records by using a `ScholarlyArticle` schema.org type.
+An example can be seen in `Protein` profile, lines 80-83.

 ## 5. Web resource site map

-Web crawlers, validators, and scrapers must know what are the pages on a website in order to crawl it efficiently.
-A site map of a web resource is a list of all the pages that should be accessed by crawlers.
-Such a  site map can be produced by placing a sitemap file (named sitemap.xml) at the root of the domain.
+For each of your resources, you are required to generate a **sitemap file**, a site map of your web resource listing all the pages accessible to crawlers, validators, or scrapers.
+This file will enable them to crawl your resource efficiently.

+To create your sitemap file, place a file named `sitemap.xml` at the root of the domain.
 A simple XML sitemap example looks like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>